Offensive Weapons, Knife Crime Practical Guidance

 Leave of the court will be required for a witness to not give oral evidence through fear.
 The court will conduct appropriate enquires to determine whether there are objective grounds for the fear and whether these grounds are supported by evidence; allowing the admission of a witness statement in lieu of live evidence at trial must be a measure of last resort so the court will need to be satisfied that all available alternatives such as special measures would be inappropriate or impracticable.
 The judge must be satisfied beyond reasonable doubt that there is a causative link between the fear and the failure to give evidence.
 For this reason, it is important not to give indications or assurances that a witness that they will not have to give oral evidence.
 More in depth guidance on hearsay can be found on the CPS website.

 Prosecutors should seek forfeiture of any knives.
-For offences contrary to the 1953 legislation, section 1(2) enables forfeiture and disposal of the weapon concerned.
+For offences contrary to s1 of the 1953 legislation, section 1(2) enables forfeiture and disposal of the weapon concerned.
 There is no similar power in relation to offences contrary to the 1988 legislation.
-Section 143(1) Powers of Criminal Courts (Sentencing) Act 2000 allows the court to make an order depriving the offender of property used for purposes of crime or intended to be used for that purpose.
+Provisions relating to Deprivation Orders are now contained in Chapter 4 of Part 7 of the Sentencing Act 2020 (sections 152-161).
+These allow the court to make an order depriving the offender of property used for purposes of crime or intended to be used for that purpose.

 During any knife crime investigation, police should capture intelligence from the offender on where the knife was obtained.
 This can be done during the interview and should include whether it was purchased, stolen or obtained by other means.
 This may highlight other investigative lines regarding the supply of knives.